-I wrote about critical thinking before and despite thinking I had improved at it I often find myself being accused of failing at it and falling for logical fallacies when I tend to critique things, usually manual therapy, and usually by the manual therapists.
+I’ve talked about critical thinking before and despite thinking I had improved at it I still find myself being accused of failing at it, and falling for common logical fallacies when I tend to critique things like manual therapy and other passive treatments.

-I know I have made mistakes in the past in my critical thinking, letting my own biases and emotions take control, and I am sure I will make more in the future!
-However, some individuals try and make out that I am failing at critical thinking, when in fact they are using it to create a diversion and draw attention away from the point we are discussing.
+I know that I have made many mistakes in my critical thinking, often letting my biases and emotions take control, and I know that I will make more in the future!
+However, when some try and accuse me of failing at critical thinking I also know that they are trying to create a diversion and draw attention away from the point or points I am making.

-This has happened to me a number of times recently and I notice it tends to happen when the other party feels the debate has swayed or moved against them and that they have nothing left to defend their position.
-Rather than admit this or god forbid change their opinion, they tend to accuse me of being too critical, too sceptical, or just arrogant and disrespectful.
+This happens a lot recently and often when the other party in the discussion feels it has swayed against them and they have nothing left to defend their position.
+Rather than admit this, or god forbid change their views or opinions, they tend to accuse me of being too critical, too sceptical, or just arrogant and disrespectful.

-So I thought it would be good to take another look at critical thinking and reflect once again on what it is, and what it is not, and also to consider some of the common pitfalls and traps that many fall into when they ‘think’ they are thinking critically.
+So I thought it would be good to take another look at critical thinking and reflect once again on what it is, and what it is not, and also to consider some of the common pitfalls and traps that we can fall into when we ‘think’ we are thinking critically.

 What is critical thinking?

-When you are willing and able to examine your own capability as a critical thinker, recognising your own weaknesses, it can help enormously, and allow you to refine and improve your thought processes.
-Allowing you to think and assess information in a more logical and comprehensive way and improve your ability to identify and reject false ideas and ideologies.
-This all basically means you can spot bullshit better.
+When you are willing to examine your own capability as a critical thinker, recognising your own weaknesses, it can help enormously allowing you to refine and improve your thinking processes.
+It allows you to assess information in a more logical and comprehensive way and improve your ability to identify and reject false ideas and ideologies.
+Basically meaning you can spot bullshit better.

 To be able to think critically you must first be able to identify and minimise the biasing influences on your thought processes that naturally occur and that arise from your culture, upbringing, environment, peers and previous experiences.
 You need to be able to seek out and be guided by knowledge and evidence that fits with reality, even if it challenges, rocks or refutes your deeply held beliefs.

-A good critical thinker is willing to change their position if a previously held belief is shown to be unfounded or erroneous.
-They recognise that this is the most appropriate response and not a sign of failure, weakness, or an admission of fault or defeat.
+A good critical thinker is willing to change their position if a long-standing deep-rooted previously held belief is shown to be unfounded or erroneous.
+They recognise that this is the most appropriate response and not a sign of weakness, failure, or an admission of error, fault or defeat.
 A good critical thinker understands that information is constantly changing and doesn’t mind admitting his position is now incorrect when presented with new information and will change based on new data.

-When following the rules critical thinkers create a culture of curiosity and eagerness, keen to widen their own and others perspectives and knowledge.
-They are willing to ask difficult and awkward questions.
-They don’t mind sticking their noses in places others don’t want them, and their heads above the parapet, dodging the arrows and bullets of others angst, vitriol and cognitive dissonance.
+Critical thinkers create a culture of curiosity and eagerness, keen to widen their own and others perspectives and knowledge.
+They are willing to ask difficult and awkward questions and don’t mind sticking their noses in places others don’t want them, and their heads above the parapet to face the wrath, angst, and vitriol of others.

-Critical thinkers will insist on those who make claims that they are able to explain them fully, clearly and their claims are testable to be worthy of consideration.
-Critical thinkers embrace scepticism, a trait I have often been accused of having too much.
+Critical thinkers will insist that those who make claims are able to explain and support them clearly and that their claims are testable to be worthy of consideration.
+Critical thinkers embrace scepticism, a trait I have often been accused of having too much off.

-Many physios, however, like to fix their thinking on to something solid and reassuring, it gives them a sense of comfort and security.
-Not to mention being the easier, simpler, and often the more profitable path to take.
+However, many of us like to fix our thinking on to something solid and concrete as it gives is a sense of comfort and security.
+Not to mention being the easier, simpler, and often less exhausting path to take.

-Simply put, if we were to all apply a little more critical thinking, not only will it empower and improve you as a professional, but more importantly it will benefit those who really matter, your patients.
+Simply put, if we were all to apply a little more critical thinking it will empower and improve you as a professional, but more importantly, it will benefit those who really matter the most, your patients.